Concept for multi ethnic business team

 Ask Friends and Family for Referrals

-The wider you spread the word that you’re looking for clients, the more people you’ll find who know someone that needs your accounting expertise.
+The wider you spread the word that you’re looking for clients, the more people you’ll find who know someone who needs your accounting expertise.
 Since more than 80% of Americans seek recommendations when making a purchase of any kind, word-of-mouth marketing can be one of your most effective ways to find clients.
 Talk up your new business to everyone you know (be sure to have business cards ready to hand out, too).
 In return, offer to hand out business cards for your friends and family members who are looking for new business as well.

 Use Online Ratings and Review Sites

-Online ratings and review sites are the digital word-of-mouth.
-Over 92% of consumers make a purchase after visiting review sites like Yelp.
+Online ratings and review sites are the digital of word-of-mouth marketing.
+Over 92% of consumers made a purchase after visiting review sites like Yelp.
 But how can you make sure your new accounting business is represented on these websites when you’re just starting out and don’t yet have any clients to review your business?
 Easy.
 By purchasing a few ads when you open your business and start searching for customers, you can be sure local prospects looking for accounting services will see your business’s name.
 Ads appear in a variety of places, including on relevant search result pages and competitors’ business pages.

 Focus on a Niche